North Antrim Cliff Path – Dunseverick to Giant’s Causeway

 Portballintrae Beach is a very popular attraction nearby.

 This linear walk can be walked in either direction.
-We suggest parking at the Giant’s Causeway and taking the Causeway Rambler bus (Translink Service 402) to Dunseverick before walking back towards the Causeway.
-Alternatively, for those wanting to soak up the views in both directions (please note the 402 Service operates during the Summer months only.
-For all other tiimes, please use Translink Service 172).
+We suggest parking at the Giant’s Causeway and taking the Causeway Rambler bus to Dunseverick (Translink Service 402 operational during the Summer months only or Translink Service 172 operational all year) before walking back towards the Causeway.
+Alternatively, for those wanting to soak up the views in both directions you can retrace your steps as the route can be walked in either direction.

 This particular walk begins at Dunseverick Castle carpark and heads off the beaten track to explore some of Ireland’s best coastal views.
 Dunseverick Castle was once a ‘royal site’ with a history of resident Ulster clans, the great road north from Tarra ending here, raiding Vikings and even St Patrick are all associated with this site.